SAP-archive/InfraBox-examples/README.md

 ## License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, v.
+This project is licensed under the Apache Software License, v.
 2 except as noted otherwise in the [LICENSE file](LICENSE).